nexto123/data-centric-cook-book/README.md

 ### Features to be added:

 1. user profile page.
-2. limit on crud access> user can only edit and delete what they contributed'
+2. limit on crud access> user can only edit and delete what they contributed.
 3. Extension page to the full recipe details.
-4. Social Media Extensions
+4. Social Media Extensions .

 ### Features: